1Kuhny/GOESViewer/README.md

 8. It will then shift the image sequence, delete the oldest one (more of an overwrite) and then copy the image that it found, into the 0 position.

-9. It will then move the image from the main GOESImages folder to the correct view and then to the correct band.
+9. If told to do so, it will then move the image from the main GOESImages folder to the correct view and then to the correct band.
+Otherwise it will just be deleted.

 ################## Processing #######################